15 Best Herbs to Grow Indoors and Use in All Your Recipes

 Rosemary is a sturdy, shrub-like herb that grows very well indoors.
 It does best in the same growing conditions as basil, so you can even plant them together.
 Snip a few stems anytime to add rich, piney flavor to recipes.
 Rosemary is also easy to dry, so you’ll never need to buy the pre-packaged stuff again.
 Use your fresh pickings in these rosemary recipes.

 Don’t overpay at the grocery store for a tiny package of cut chives—they’re easily one of the best herbs to grow indoors!
 Sow seeds directly in a pot placed in the sunniest spot in your house.
 Keep a tray of pebbles and water under the pot to give the plant extra moisture.
 Find some inspiration for cooking with fresh chives.

 In addition to being a beautiful indoor plant, fresh thyme is so much more fragrant and potent than dried.
-Give it a sunny spot and well-drained soil that you can let get dry between waterings.
+Give it a sunny spot and well-drained soil that can dry between waterings.
 You can grow the regular variety of thyme or lemon-thyme for a bright, citrusy flavor that’s delectable with roast chicken.

 It may not be your first thought for indoor herbs, but if you have some space and a big pot, fragrant lemongrass is a great choice.
 You can even grow it using stalks bought at the store!
 Keep it well-drained and in a sunny spot.
 When you need some, cut off a stalk close to the soil.
 It’s one of the best spring herbs to cook with, and can be used in chicken dishes and marinades.

-This herb is one of the four in the classic French blend, fines herbes.
+This herb is one of four in the classic French blend, fines herbes.
 To grow chervil, plant the seeds directly in the container.
 Once grown, trim the chervil back often to keep it from bolting.
-Chervil’s delicate flavor is lovely when added to salads, roast chicken, vinaigrettes and egg dishes.
+Chervil’s delicate flavor is lovely when added to salads, roasted chicken, vinaigrettes and egg dishes.